 The University of Kansas’ mission is to educate leaders, build healthy communities and make discoveries that change the world.
-To ensure we are able to continue fulfilling this mission, the university will ask state legislators to consider two key priorities during the 2016 Legislative Session:
+To help fulfill this mission, the university will ask state lawmakers to consider two priorities for the 2017 Legislative Session:

-When adjusted for inflation, per-student state appropriations to KU have been reduced nearly 40 percent over the past 16 years, severely straining the university’s ability to serve students and Kansans.
-It would be difficult for the university to absorb additional cuts without it negatively impacting the students we educate and the citizens, communities and companies we serve.
+Second, stable funding is crucial given the recent trend of declining state financial support for higher education.
+As illustrated below, when adjusted for inflation, per-student state appropriations to KU have been reduced 44 percent over the past 17 years, severely straining the university’s ability to serve students and Kansans.
+The university cannot absorb additional cuts without it negatively impacting the students, citizens, communities and companies we serve.